layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-kubernetes-for-engineers/scalable-postgres-with-cloudnativepg/introduction/quiz.md

       - id: "a"
         text: "A database management system"
       - id: "b"
-        text: "A level 5 Kubernetes operator that efficiently manages PostgreSQL clusters"
+        text: "A Level5 Kubernetes operator that efficiently manages PostgreSQL clusters"
         is_correct: true
       - id: "c"
         text: "A container orchestration platform"